Cybergirl: Episodes

-DVD release
+Home media

 Cybergirl was released on DVD on 4 December 2006 as CyberGirl: The Superhero for a New Generation – The Complete Series.
 The set includes all 26 episodes on 4 DVDs and is Region 0.
 The release includes making of/behind-the-scenes featurettes created from a period Electronic Press Kit and the packaging makes frequent references to the fact that the series features "before they were famous" appearances by The Veronicas.